SRGSSR/srganalytics-apple/docs/README.md

  * View events: Appearance of views (page views), which makes it possible to track which content is seen by users.
  * Hidden events: Custom events which can be used for measurement of application functionalities.
- * Stream playback events: Audio and video consumption measurements for application using our [SRG Media Player](https://github.com/SRGSSR/SRGMediaPlayer-iOS).
+ * Stream playback events: Audio and video consumption measurements for application using our [SRG Media Player](https://github.com/SRGSSR/srgmediaplayer-apple).
 Additional playback information (title, duration, etc.) must be supplied externally.
-For application using our [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-ios) library, though, this process is entirely automated.
+For application using our [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-apple) library, though, this process is entirely automated.

 ## Compatibility

-The library is suitable for applications running on iOS 9 and above.
+The library is suitable for applications running on iOS 9, tvOS 12 and above.
 The project is meant to be opened with the latest Xcode version.

 ## Contributing